Small Resorts in the Yasawa Islands

 1. Navutu Stars Resort

-If you’re looking for that place where you’ll find pure peace and serenity, then definitely consider the Navutu Stars Resort.
+If you’re looking for a place where you’ll find pure peace and serenity, then definitely consider the Navutu Stars Resort.
 Not only does the five-star resort have only nine bures (bungalows) spread across three picturesque bays, but the resort is “adults-only” meaning that there will be no guests under the age of 16.
 There are three luxury bure types to choose from either on the beachfront or on the hills overlooking the ocean.
-See more options like this in our 5 Adult-Only Resorts in the Yasawa Islands.
+See more options for an alternative way to have a peaceful resort experience in our 5 Adults-Only Resorts in the Yasawa Islands.

 Check Navutu Stars Resort out: